|

 Most of U.S. Highway 91 passes through valleys of the Rocky Mountains.
 Idaho Falls is in the Snake River Basin, a vast plain occupying much of southern Idaho.
 U.S. Highway 91 travels southward from there to the mountains where it follows the Portneuf River through the Portneuf Gap into Marsh Valley.
 From there it crosses Red Rock Pass into Cache Valley.
 From there it crosses the Wasatch Mountains to end near Great Salt Lake.

 UntraveledRoad includes the segment of U.S. Highway 91 from Preston to Downey, both in Idaho, and also segments in Logan and Smithfield in Utah.
-Part of its old alignment from McCammon to Pocotello is also online.
+Also included are two portions of its old alignment from McCammon to Pocotello in Idaho, and Beaver Dam, AZ to Mesquite, NV.